 \section{Introduction}

 Nuclear power plants (NPPs) have traditionally been among the most inflexible thermal generators, but now face tremendous pressure to operate more flexibly due to the rapid integration of variable renewable energy (VRE) into electric grids~\cite{haratyk_early_2017}.
-As VRE penetration grows, so does the variability of net load curves, placing increasing demands on conventional generators to provide ramping capability, part load operation, and fast startup/shutdown services~\cite{impram_challenges_2020, schill_start-up_2017, gonzalez-salazar_review_2018, shaker_impacts_2016, lund_review_2015}.
-Since VRE increasingly sets marginal prices, NPPs must depart from their historical “must-run” operational modes and engage in levels of cycling and modulation rarely required in the past~\cite{jenkins_benefits_2018}.
-This shift challenges both the physical capabilities and economic assumptions that have traditionally underpinned nuclear operations, demanding a more dynamic framework for scheduling and system integration.

-Despite these changing operational demands, large scale power system models continue to represent NPPs as inflexible baseload units governed by static, single valued parameters \cite{stauff_reactor_2021}.
+With growing VRE penetration the variability of net load curve increases, placing rising demands on conventional generators to provide ramping capability, part load operation, and fast startup/shutdown services~\cite{impram_challenges_2020, schill_start-up_2017, gonzalez-salazar_review_2018, shaker_impacts_2016, lund_review_2015}.
+And since VRE increasingly sets marginal prices, NPPs must depart from their historical “baseload” operation mode and engage in levels of cycling and modulation rarely required in the past~\cite{jenkins_benefits_2018}.
+This shift challenges both the physical capabilities and economic assumptions that have traditionally underpinned nuclear operations.
+Despite these changing operational demands, large-scale power system models continue to represent NPPs as inflexible baseload units governed by static single-valued parameters~\cite{stauff_reactor_2021}.
 However, in reality, nuclear reactors exhibit fuel cycle dependent flexibility.
 For much of the fuel cycle, reactors can operate flexibly in response to grid signals, but as they approach the end of the cycle, core physics introduces additional binding constraints.
-These arise from the accumulation of fission fragments and neutron poisons (such as xenon-135) in the control rods, leading to higher minimum power levels and longer downtime after a shutdown~\cite{franceschini_advanced_2008, lamarsh_introduction_2001}.
+These arise from the accumulation of fission fragments and neutron poisons (such as xenon-135) in the control rods, leading to increasing minimum generation levels and longer downtimes~\cite{franceschini_advanced_2008, lamarsh_introduction_2001}.